thompsop1sou/flash-card-app/README.md

 ## Description

 This app allows you to scroll through a set of flash cards in a 3D interface.
-You can load or save flashcards to the back-end server using two buttons on the left of the interface.
-You can upload or download flashcard sets to your device (as JSON files) using two buttons on the right of the interface.
+You can load or save flashcards to the back-end server using two buttons on the left side of the interface.
+You can upload or download flashcard sets to your device (as JSON files) using two buttons on the right side of the interface.

 To see this in action, visit the front-end app at https://thompsop1sou.github.io/flash-cards/.